Faux Wood vs Real Wood

 At Elite Shutters

-We have always been innovators and are, in fact, responsible for many of the shutter designs available within our industry today.
-Even though we’ve tried to keep an open mind about alternative materials offered for shutter construction, we feel that the plantation shutter industry was far less confusing for consumers before the onset of faux wood materials introduced in the mid to late 1990s.
-This section shares our 20+ years of experience (pros & cons) in working with various types of faux-wood shutters.
+We are one of America’s premier wood shutter manufacturers and have always been innovators within our industry.
+In fact, we are significant contributors for many of the shutter designs seen within our industry today.
+Over the years, we’ve tried to keep an open mind about alternative materials offered for today’s shutter construction.
+However, we do feel that the plantation shutter industry was far less confusing for consumers before the onset of faux wood materials introduced in the mid to late 1990s.
+This section shares our 30+ years of experience (pros & cons) in working with various types of faux-wood materials for shutters.

 The enduring beauty of Elite’s authentic hardwood shutters (featured here) cannot be replaced by any faux material.